bcmichael/RNMR-Docs/docs/command/full_command.md

 Any value corresponding to a record in an open archive may be provided for first-rec.
 Records in archives other than 1 can be specified by either pre-pending the archive number and a ":" or specifying numbers larger than 200.
 For example record # in archive can be specified either as 2:# or by adding 200 to #.
 Similarly, last-rec may be any integer from the record number within an archive specified in first-rec to 200, inclusive.
-If only one argument specified, `CAT` will list information about only that single record.
+If only one argument is specified, `CAT` will list information about only that single record.
 For each nonempty record, `CAT` returns the record  number, owner, record length, record position within the archive, date, and title.
 Note that `CAT` reports record length and position in units of blocks, which are 512 bytes long each.